apache/trafficcontrol/docs/source/api/v3/cdns_name_snapshot_new.rst

 		.. seealso:: :ref:`regionalgeo-qht`

+	:requiredCapabilities: An array of this Delivery Service's :term:`required capabilities <Delivery Service required capabilities>`.
+If there are no required capabilities, this field is omitted.
 	:routingName: A string that is this :ref:`Delivery Service's Routing Name <ds-routing-name>`
 	:soa:         An object defining the :abbr:`SOA (Start of Authority)` record for the :term:`Delivery Service`'s :abbr:`TLDs (Top-Level Domains)` (defined in ``domains``)